yatharthagr7/Electronics/README.md

 The working principle of a Force-sensing resistor is based on the property of ‘Contact Resistance’.
 Force-sensing resistors contain a conductive polymer film that changes its resistance in a predictable manner when force is applied on its surface.
 This film consists of, sub-micrometres sized, electrically conducting and non-conducting particles arranged in a matrix.
 When force is applied to the surface of this film, the microsized particle touches the sensor electrodes, changing the resistance of the film.
 The amount of change caused to the resistance values gives the measure of the amount of force applied.

 ![image](https://user-images.githubusercontent.com/72257400/149670420-d3ca0059-1b04-491d-9034-882109426f82.png)

+# 11. FLEX SENSOR
+# Let's learn a bit about the Flex Sensor